-Applications (or ‘apps) such as BBM and WhatsApp are similar (in theory) to internet chat rooms and platforms such as Microsoft’s Instant Messenger, the crucial difference here though, it that they will have access to it at all times.
-Services such as BBM and WhatsApp have been used as platforms for predators to contact children and can quite easily be hacked into by those with the right knowledge.
+Applications (or ‘apps) such as BBM and WhatsApp are similar (in theory) to internet chat rooms and platforms such as Microsoft’s Instant Messenger, the crucial difference here though, Services such as BBM and WhatsApp have been used as platforms for predators to contact children and can quite easily be hacked into by those with the right knowledge.
 Because of this, it’s advised you seriously talk your young child out of using services such as these!
 Tell them, however, that if they insist on using these apps that they only converse with people they already know “In real life.”

 Many modern digital TV’s (especially ‘Smart’ TV’s) are connected to the internet and besides putting a password on your Netflix account, there are numerous other factors to consider.
 For example, it’s incredibly easy for your child to accidentally purchase a program or service through a modern digital TV service with little more than a few button presses.
 Online services such as ‘Get Me Digital‘ should be able to tell you everything you need to know.

 With WiFi, children can access the internet from almost anywhere, but these WiFi stations might not have the same restrictions as your WiFi at home.
 To solve this problem ‘Friendly WiFi’ will be launched later this year to help with online safety for kids throughout areas such as cinemas, shops, restaurants and more, that will allow parents to let their children loose online without worrying about what they might stumble across.